wacncontent/CustomizeTool/removeCommentOutput2/articles/active-directory/active-directory-administer.md

 ## How can I get an Azure AD directory?

-Azure AD provides the core directory and identity management capabilities behind most of Microsoft’s cloud services, including:
+Azure AD provides the core directory and identity management capabilities behind most of Microsoft's cloud services, including:

 - Azure
 - Microsoft Office 365